z390development/z390/doc/file_services.md

 RECORD DSECT=DCBREC Type=A Default=0 (undefined)

-Default I/O area which can be overridden on the GET/PUT/READ/WRITE Macros.
+Default I/O area which can be overridden on the GET/PUT/READ/WRITE macros.

 * Can this be set in the DCB prior to OPEN: Yes
 * Can this be set in the DCB after OPEN : Yes

-If omitted, then the I/O area must be specified on the GET/PUT/READ/WRITE Macros.
+If omitted, then the I/O area must be specified on the GET/PUT/READ/WRITE macros.

 #### LRECL - Record length